ITR Filing Deadline Missed?

 Section 115BAC of Income Tax Act: New Tax Regime Deductions Allowed

-Updated on: 27 Mar, 2024 04:12 PM
+Updated on: 22 Oct, 2024 04:21 PM

 The Finance Act of 2020 introduced Section 115BAC into the Indian Income Tax Act.
 This section allows individuals to choose between old tax rates and new reduced tax rates.
-Both regimes come with their own share of deductions and exemptions.
+Both regimes have their own share of deductions and exemptions.
 This article sheds light upon the deductions under the new tax regime introduced under section 115BAC of the Income Tax Act.

 What are the Income Tax Slab Rates Under Section 115BAC?